anshu-sharma603/CSS-Project/README.md

-# 📸 Apna College — Photography Website
+# 📸 Apna College — Photography Website----

 A responsive photography/museum-style website built with **HTML & CSS**, featuring a sleek dark-themed sidebar navigation and a full-screen hero image layout.